DHS-SVIP/requirements-for-decentralized-identity/README.md

 ![Requirements for Personal and Supply Chain Credentials](/assets/img/Requirements-Personal-SupplyChain.png)

-The [Web of Public Trust](WebPublicTrust.md) section provides information on the technical building blocks used by DHS that enable trusted interactions on the web.
+The [Trust Architecture](TrustArchitecture.md) section provides information on the technical building blocks used by DHS that enable trusted interactions on the web.

 The [Under Consideration](UnderConsideration.md) section provides information on areas that are still TBD.